abhishekir/irudayaraja/irudayaraja-log.md

 email address: ganguri.s@husky.neu.edu
 social media acct (optional): Facebook Messenger (used for most communication)

+date/time: 1/29/20 5:00PM
+place: WVH Lab
+goal: Continue working on implementation for Array
+notes: Due to time constraints
+duration: 4 hours
+NEXT: (date/time/place of next meeting) 1/30/20 2:00PM  WVH Lab

+date/time: 1/28/29 5:00PM
+place: WVH Lab
+goal: Discuss problems with API source for Array.
+Make progress on data structure implementations.
+notes: First we addressed an issue raised by a team using our Array API about creating a generic Array superclass to support the various datatypes that Array is required to store.
+After this, we focused on our own implementation of array, especially how to increase the performance of methods like add, add(index), and add_all.
+duration: 3 hours
+NEXT: (date/time/place of next meeting) 1/29/20 5:00PM  WVH Lab

+date/time: 1/27/20 1:40PM
+place: WVH Lab
+goal: Inspect our assigned API repos and create any necessary issues blocking our implementation.
+Begin coding implementations.
+notes: Productive meeting.
+Provided a better perspective on the scope of the project - not as straight forward as we initally thought.
+Resulted in adjusting the amount of time we needed to complete the assignment.
+duration: 1.5 hours
+NEXT : (date/time/place of next meeting) 1/28/20  4:40PM  WVH Lab

 date/time: 1/26/20 3:00PM
 place: Google Hangouts
 goal: learn/align on the requirements for the assignment and create a high level plan for work distribution.